shallzp/arXiv-Semantic-Search-Engine/README.md

 - Queries are encoded similarly to produce embeddings.
 - Cosine similarity between query and document embeddings ranks papers based on semantic relevance.

-## How to Use
-- Run the Streamlit app (`app.py`) to enter queries.
-- View side-by-side results from keyword and semantic searches.
-- Explore full paper abstracts and metadata for the top results.

-## Future Work
-- Extend to hybrid search combining keyword and semantic scores.
-- Improve indexing and retrieval speed for larger datasets.
-- Add relevance feedback and user personalization features.

-## Acknowledgments
-- Dataset provided by Cornell University’s arXiv.
-- Sentence-BERT model from the Hugging Face community.

----

 ## Quickstart